adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# Loops are implemented as commands.
-The first, second, and third
+# Iterators are implemented as commands.
+The first and third arguments to the
+# "for" command are treated as expressions, while the second argument of the
-# arguments of the "for" command are treated as expressions
+# "for" command are treated as expressions
 set res 0
 for {set i 0} {$i < 10} {incr i} {
     set res [expr {$res + $i}]